johnnygreco/johnnygreco/README.md

 ## Hi, I'm Johnny 👋

-I 💜 building thoughtful software/data/ML solutions.
+I am an applied machine learning scientist.

 Some fun facts about me 🙈
 - 🔭 I used to be an astronomer.